 The trial is evaluating safety, as well as key outcome measures including incidence of graft-versus-host disease related to VCAR33, percentage of patients who achieve response and overall survival and progression-free survival post-VCAR33 infusion.

-The first phase, which is expected to enroll approximately 12 patients, is designed to determine the maximum tolerated dose of VCAR33ALLO using a 3+3 trial design; the second phase, which is expected to enroll up to 12 patients, is an expansion phase designed to evaluate the rate of clinical response to treatment.
+The first phase of the VCAR33ALLO trial, which is expected to enroll approximately 12 patients, is designed to determine the maximum tolerated dose of VCAR33ALLO using a 3+3 trial design; the second phase, which is expected to enroll up to 12 patients, is an expansion phase designed to evaluate the rate of clinical response to treatment.
 The trial is designed to test the hypothesis that a CD33-targeted CAR-T derived from a healthy donor can be safely administered to a patient with AML who has relapsed after transplant and that the CAR-T can demonstrate anti-leukemia activity.